 How much protection can an idealistic volunteer who flies halfway across the world to fight in a conflict he understands very little about count on from his government back home?

-The Robinson case will be an interesting barometer and may perhaps serve as a cautionary tale to naïve liberals itching to fight for “humanity.”We value your comments!
-Please weigh in on our comment section below.
+The Robinson case will be an interesting barometer and may perhaps serve as a cautionary tale to naïve liberals itching to fight for “humanity.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com